-Although the acquisition might hint at a change of course for Torgoen watches for becoming more fashion-oriented rather than staying true to its roots, it shouldn’t be the case.
+Although the acquisition might hint at a change of course for Torgoen watches for becoming more fashion-oriented rather than staying true to its roots, it’s not the case.

-The signature of Torgoen watches is their simplicity and straightforward design – the timepieces are easy to read and void of fashion-like additions.
+The signature of Torgoen is its simplicity and straightforward design – the timepieces are easy to read and void of fashion-like additions.
 That is what set a solid base for the brand in the first place, and it is unlikely to see the direction changing for them.

-The design of Torgoen timepieces revolves around airplane cockpit instruments.
+The design revolves around airplane cockpit instruments.
 As such, you’ll find strategically placed subdials, watch hands resembling the hands of various gauges, and hour numbers in a font similar to that you typically see in mid-20th century airplanes.

 Since a pilot needs to “stay ahead of the plane” for making quick decisions, the watches come with large dials, simple fonts, contrasting markers, and bold hands.
 The design ensures that a wearer gets all the information without roaming between all the imaginable styling elements before reaching the exact time.

 Overall, Torgoen watches have a distinctive style you instantly recognize from the crowd.
 The unique appeal of vintage design and extreme handiness makes the wearables a blow of fresh air compared to the vast array of modern watches currently trending.

 It is clear that the ageless design stands the test of time.
 But what about the quality?

 Every Torgoen timepiece is equipped with a Swiss movement, mostly with Ronda quartz.
 Other calibers present in the watches originate from ETA, ISA Swiss, or Valanvron production lines.
 These movements are known workhorses with impeccable quality and accuracy that rarely let wearers down.

 Due to the employment of the movements, Torgoen often uses the addition of Swiss in its name.
 However, this doesn’t mean the watches are all Swiss-made.